1. What is an “audio movie?”

 7. I have a comic book series.
 Would the AudioComics Company be interested in adapting it?

-We are currently “booked” into 2016 with comics-to-audio projects, but will be looking at material down the road.
+We are currently “booked” into 2016 with comics-to-audio projects, so for the time being we are not looking at any projects before then.

 Do note that our focus is on creator-owned material, as we like to have direct contact with the creators as much as possible.
 This also means that there are certain “fringe benefits” not normally offered to creators in the industry, including the opportunity to adapt your own graphic novel for audio*, working in close collaboration on the “aural translation,” and the chance to be involved with casting.
 Creators also have the option to attend the voice-over recording sessions.